vcohere/angular_template/README.md

 ### using

 you need to launch:
-- **npm install**
+- npm install
-- **bower install**
+- bower install

 ## Creating new feature
 ### using

-a script newFeature.sh is present in the root. this scipt take the name of the feature in fisrt parameter
+a script **newFeature.sh** is present in the root. this scipt take the name of the feature in fisrt parameter
-- **./newFeature myfeature**
+- ./newFeature namefeature

 ### dependencies

-after this script you need make the dependencies in your index.html and js/module.js
+after this script you need make the dependencies in your **index.html** and **js/module.js**

 ### route

-to create new route for your feature, you have to edit js/config.js
+to create new route for your feature, you have to edit **js/config.js**

 ### nav-bar

-to add your feature in the nav-bar you have to modify your index.html and edit the nav-bar section
+to add your feature in the nav-bar you have to modify your **index.html** and edit the **nav-bar** section